exultantliving0/zfsnas-chezmoi/README.md

 - **Instant startup** — the portal is live in under a second.
 All static assets are embedded directly in the binary.
 - **No database** — configuration lives in plain JSON files next to the binary.
 Back up with `cp`.
 Inspect with any text editor.
 - **Advanced Features**
-  — Interlink mode to instantly switch between multiple ZNAS instance, one click to push zvol or dataset to remote znas instance
+  — Interlink mode to instantly switch between multiple ZNAS instance, simple push/pull between them
   - UPS Management with one click.
 Auto install and auto configure local UPS and let you decide actions on battery status
   - SMB Share but also, iSCSI and S3 Storage made simple !
   - Advanced capacity monitoring builtin with zero maintenance.
 See folder tree structure, capacity trend by pool or dataset over time, ...